charan-05-01/Java-Projects/Constructor Demo/README.md

 ---

 🏦 Constructor Demo – Bank Account Example

 This program demonstrates the different types of constructors in Java using a simple BankAccount class.

 ✨ Features

-Default Constructor → Initializes account with default values.
+Default Constructor → Initializes account with default values

-Parameterized Constructor → Initializes account with user-provided details (name & balance).
+Parameterized Constructor → Initializes account with user-provided details (name & balance)

-Copy Constructor → Creates a new account by copying details from an existing account.
+Copy Constructor → Creates a new account by copying details from an existing account

 📌 Code Highlights

-Shows how to overload constructors in Java.
+Shows how to overload constructors in Java

-Demonstrates object creation with different constructors.
+Demonstrates object creation with different constructors

-Includes input validation (balance must be greater than 0).
+Includes input validation (balance > 0)

 🖥️ Sample Output